anasyarn/anasyarn/README.md

 <h3>More are coming soon.....................
  <h3>
-<h2>All the screenshots mentioned above are copyright reserved to individual company.
+<h2>All the screenshots mentioned above are copyright reserved to the respective companies.
 Any type of distribution and usage without prior permission is strictly prohibited.
-Screenshots used here are only used as the showcase of developer's workdone history.
+Screenshots are only used here as the showcase of developer's workdone history.
 Please feel free to claim any copyright issue at anasyarn@gmail.com</h2>
 <!---
 anasyarn/anasyarn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.